pxwg/sidenote.nvim/README.md

 ## 🤔Introduction

 Writing sidenote would be helpful while taking notes, writing articles, or even writing code.
 This plugin allows you to insert and manage sidenotes in your Neovim buffer.
-It uses a SQLite database to store the sidenotes, so you can easily restore them later.
+It uses a SQLite database to store the sidenotes (based on [sqlite.lua](https://github.com/kkharji/sqlite.lua)), so you can easily restore them later.

 The sidenote would highly configured for being compatible with folding text and CJK charactors (which always unrealized in neovim).